 Sometimes people confuse Freemasonry with a religion because we call some Masonic buildings “temples.”
 But we use the word in the same sense that Justice Oliver Wendell Holmes called the Supreme Court a “Temple of Justice” and because a Masonic lodge is a symbol of the Temple of Solomon.
 Neither Freemasonry nor the Supreme Court is a religion just because its members meet in a “temple.”

 Freemasonry uses symbols for the same reason.
-Some form of the “Square and Compasses” is the most widely used and known symbol of Freemasonry.
-In one way, this symbol is a kind of trademark for the fraternity, as the “golden arches” are for McDonald’s.
+Some style of the Square and Compasses represent the most widely used and best-known symbols of Freemasonry.
 When you see the Square and Compasses on a building, you know that Freemasons meet there.

 And like all symbols, they have a meaning to members of the Craft.